 Prescription orthotics are usually covered by your insurance, depending on the insurance you have.
 Semi-custom orthotics are not usually covered, but they’re generally very affordable no matter how tight your budget is.
 Finally, over the counter orthotics are not covered by insurance, and you pay for the entire cost out of pocket.
 However, they’re usually also very affordable.

 If you have questions about whether or not your insurance will cover your orthotic insoles, it’s usually easier to call your insurance company and speak with one of their representatives.
 They can tell you if they’re covered, if you have a copay, or if they don’t cover them.

-Reviewing the Top Five Orthotic Inserts
+Reviewing the Best Orthotic Inserts for seniors

 Now that you know what orthotic inserts are, what they can do for you, and how they compare against each other, I’ve reviewed a few of the best arch support for flat feet, plantar fasciitis, and fallen arches.
 I invite you to take a look and decide which ones will fit into your lifestyle the best.

 When it comes to having flat feet or plantar fasciitis, you need a lot of support.
 Stride Insoles offer support along the full length of your foot, and this can decrease the aches and pains or tired feeling that comes with being on your feet all day.
 You can choose from four different arch heights, and this allows you to customize a great fit.

 They are a more firm insole, and they were specially designed to give a reasonable level of pronation control, and this added control helps to alleviate any pain or discomfort levels.
 They also have an antimicrobial treatment built right into the insoles, and this can kill up to 99.9 percent of odor-causing bacteria and fungus or infections.
 You can replace the top covers to keep your insoles fresh and clean as well.